 When the Football League was formed at Manchester in 1888, of the twelve original clubs, half were from Lancashire but Turton was not amongst them.
 The village club found that they were unable to compete with the more professional teams from large towns and cities and within two decades they had drifted down into local amateur football.

 John Charles Kay left Turton and moved of Leaminton in 1877 where he played cricket for Warwickshire and later became involved in lawn-tennis until his death at the age of 75 in 1929.
-His father died in 1888 and the Kay family sold Turton Tower with its diminished manorial authority two years later to the Appleton sisters of Horrobin Mill.
+His father died in 1876 and the Kay family sold Turton Tower with its diminished manorial authority in 1890 to the Appleton sisters of Horrobin Mill.
 Mr W T Dixon was headmaster of St Annes School for 40 years.
 The football field at Chapeltown remains and is claimed by some historians to be oldest pitch in the country with a continuous tradition of football since 1872.
 It also accommodated part of the annual Turton Fair during the Bolton September Holidays until 1936.

 adjacent smaller Horse Field which accommodated the

 References'The Oldest Football Pitch in England'.
 Friends of Turton Tower